 After washing your hair you can use various CG friendly styling products.
-You can find out which products are suitable for your hair by reading the files about the hair characteristics and product choice.
+You can find out which products are suitable for your hair by reading the files about the hair characteristics and product proposal.

 After washing you leave your normal conditioner or a special leave-in conditioner in your hair.
 Usually a CG friendly gel (without silicone and drying alcohol) is then used to style your hair.
 It gives "hold" and is light, so your curls do not settle as quickly.
 Use gel on wet hair.
 Some types of gel become hard ("gel cast" / "crunch") when your hair dries.
 This is not bad, it helps maintain the natural shape of your curls until your hair is dry.
 When your hair has dried completely (not before!)
 You can remove the “gel cast” by gently “screaming” your hair.
 The result is soft, well-defined curls.

 How should you dry your hair?
 Never dry your hair with a normal terry towel.
 This substance is too rough, causing fluff.
 Use a T-shirt or a microfiber towel.
 Do not rub your hair with it, but gently squeeze out excess water from your hair or wrap your hair in it.